 Our survey was conducted in accordance with the "Government Auditing Standards," issued by the Comptroller General of the United States.
 Accordingly, we included such tests of records and other auditing procedures that were considered necessary under the circumstances.
-To accomplish our objective, we (1) obtained and reviewed applicable criteria related to initiating, processing, and adjudicating background investigations; (2) reviewed and discussed Area Security Office background investigation operating procedures with Bureau officials; and (3) selected and reviewed ajudgmental sample ofeducation employees' security and personnel files
+To accomplish our objective, we (1) obtained and reviewed applicable criteria related to initiating, processing, and adjudicating background investigations; (2) reviewed and discussed Area Security Office background investigation operating procedures with Bureau officials; and (3) selected and reviewed a judgmental sample of education employees' security and personnel files.

-We selected our sample from the 329 education employees for the Albuquerque Area Office listed in the Bureau's payroll system at March 16, 1998.
-The payroll system indicated that of the 329 education employees, investigations had been completed for 264 employees and had not been completed for 65 employees.
-Of the 329 employees, we judgmentally selected 66 employees (20 percent) for review, of which 29 employees were recorded as having completed investigations and 37 employees were recorded as not having completed investigations.
+We selected our sample from the 436 education employees covered by the Phoenix Area Security Office shown in the Bureau's payroll system at March 16, 1998.
+The payroll system indicated that for the 436 education employees, investigations had been completed for 206 employees and had not been completed for 230 employees.
+We judgmentally selected 85 employees (20 percent), of which 36 employees were recorded as having completed investigations and 49 employees were recorded as not having completed investigations.
 The scope of our review did not include the procedures used by the Office of Personnel Management to perform background investigations.

 As part of our survey, we reviewed the Departmental Report on Accountability for fiscal year 1996 and the Bureau's annual assurance statement on management controls for fiscal year 1997, both of which contain information required by the Federal Managers' Financial Integrity Act.
 We determined that neither report disclosed any internal control weaknesses related to the objective of this survey.
-We also evaluated the Albuquerque Area's system of internal controls related to the education employee background investigation process to the extent we considered necessary to accomplish the objective.
+We also evaluated the Phoenix Area's system of internal controls related to the education employee background investigation process to the extent we considered necessary to accomplish the objective.
 The internal control weaknesses identified are discussed in the Results of Survey section of this report.
 Our recommendations, if implemented, should improve the internal controls in the areas identified.

-Our survey was performed from March 16 to April 9, 1998, and included visits to the Bureau's Albuquerque Area Security Office, Office of Indian Education Programs Personnel Office, and Southern Pueblos Agency Education Office, all in Albuquerque.
-In addition, we visited the Bureau-operated elementary schools in Isleta Pueblo and San Felipe Pueblo, New Mexico.
+Our survey was performed from April 27 to May 20, 1998, and included visits to the Bureau's Phoenix Area Security Office in Phoenix and the Office of Indian Education Programs Personnel Office in Albuquerque.